Housing advice if you are 16 or 17

 Leaving home

-Having your own space with no parents to tell you what to do may sound like great fun, but the reality can be very different.
-Here are some things to think about before you make the decision to leave home.
+Having your own place and not having parents telling you what to do might sound exciting, but living on your own can be very different from what you expect.
+Here are some important things to think about before you leave home.

 How much will it cost?